Viscously Spreading Accretion Disks around Black Holes: Implications for TDEs, LFBOTs and other Transients: Applications

-In a more realistic scenario choosing a constant $\alpha(H/R)^2$ is inaccurate as the disk aspect ratio $H/R$ is likely to evolve over time.
-We will now consider disks with physically motivated viscosity prescriptions set by both gas and magnetic pressure through equations (\ref{eq:nu_g}) and (\ref{eq:nu_mag}).
+In a more realistic scenario choosing a constant $\alpha(H/R)^2$ is likely inaccurate as the disk aspect ratio $H/R$ is likely to evolve over time.
+We will now consider disks with physically motivated (albeit still quite uncertain) viscosity prescriptions set by both gas and magnetic pressure through equations (\ref{eq:nu_g}) and (\ref{eq:nu_mag}).

 We present some examples of light curves obtained for magnetized disks in Figure \ref{fig:TDE_Lnu}, plotted along with observed luminosity curves for a few TDEs.
 The shaded region covers the range of inferred luminosity plateau values obtained by \cite{mummery_fundamental_2023} over the times the observations were made ($\sim 1-10$ yrs).
 As we are focusing on understanding the late-time emission of these events, the early light curves for our models should not be considered when comparing to data.
 However after $t\gtrsim t_{\rm Edd} \sim $ yr (for BHs with $M_\bullet \gtrsim 10^6 M_\odot$) we assume that the disk has circularized such that our model is reasonably applicable.